NicoDiazAg/soccer-lineup-builder/README.md

 ![image](https://github.com/user-attachments/assets/95241a24-b7d6-409f-80f5-13bf27be0980)

 2.- Run the SoccerLineupBuilder.java class.
 This class starts the program by setting a login scene.
-Here, you will enter a server address (in case you are running coach clients in the same device you can leave this as localhost), and the port, which for now we can leave as it is.
+Here, you will enter a server address (in case you are running coach clients on the same device you can leave this as localhost), and the port, which for now we can leave as it is.
 Here you can enter your coach name, which will be displayed after in the main scene.

 ![image](https://github.com/user-attachments/assets/7234bfff-daf9-43f7-926b-7334a60f3797)